 Before the Great Depression started, the US unemployment rate was quite low.
 For the next 12 years, however, the unemployment rate stayed above the 10% mark.
 It was one of the darkest periods for American citizens, as many people lost their jobs and homes.

 2. In 1933, the unemployment rate in the US was 24.9%.

 The highest point on the US unemployment rate chart was recorded halfway through the Great Depression.
-During this period, a quarter of those who were capable of working, or around 15 million Americans, were unable to find a job.
+During this period, a quarter of those capable of working, or around 15 million Americans, could not find a job.

 3. In 1941, the unemployment rate in the US was 9.9%.

 As the economy started recovering, the US became embroiled in World War II.
-Roughly 16 million Americans were involved in the war, which got the unemployment rate below 10% for the first time in a while.
-It took more than 40 years for the United States unemployment rate to exceed this unflattering milestone again.
+Roughly 16 million Americans had involvement in the war, which got the unemployment rate below 10% for the first time in a while.
+It took more than 40 years for the United States unemployment rate trend to exceed this unflattering milestone again.

 4. In 1944, the unemployment rate in the US was 1.2%.

-As the Second World War came to a close, the US was in major trouble – due to the lack of workers, businesses were unable to expand.
-This shows that low unemployment rates are not necessarily a good thing.
-Research shows that companies often struggle to find workers when unemployment rates are below 4%, not to mention the struggles they had to go through with the lowest unemployment rate in US history.
+As the Second World War came to a close, the US was in major trouble again.
+Due to the lack of workers, businesses were unable to expand.
+This shows that low rates of unemployment are not necessarily a good thing.
+Research shows that companies often struggle to find workers when unemployment is below 4%, not to mention the struggles they had to go through with the lowest unemployment rate in US history.